lancexz/intime-install-manual/intime-install-manual.md

 	- System info(F2) -> VRC Steeing(F6)
     	- If any of the following Slave motions does not exist, you need to change settings from WinCap III
         	- Check the IP address of the penal: Setting(F6) -> Communication and ...(F5) -> Network and commu(F2) -> Remember the IP address for next step(192.168.0.1 for example)
-        	- Find the license key and load WinCap III disk(Please make sure the language of this software is tha same as the language in the teaching panel)
+        	- Find the license key and load WinCap III disk(Please make sure the language of this software is tha same as the language in the teaching panel.
+When you change language of the panel, keep the controllor turning on until the display of panel shows black-white-noise with loud fan noise, then you can reboot the controllor.
+The panel will automatically restart three times. ).
         	- DVD(`double click`) -> install -> Input the license key
         	- Connect PC and controllor using the individual single LAN port(below the emergency stop port, bottomleft position)
         	- Change the IP address of the PC to the same local address with controllor(192.168.0.2), ping 192.168.0.1